-- 4. Gas control system components must be protected from dripping water during operation and service. - 5.
-If the boiler is to replace an existing boiler, check for and correct any existing system problems, such as: - System leaks - Location that could cause the system and boiler to freeze and leak - Incorrectly sized expansion tank - 6.
-Clean and flush system when reinstalling a boiler.
+4. Gas control system components must be protected from dripping water during operation and service.

+5. If the boiler is to replace an existing boiler, check for and correct any existing system problems, such as:

+- System leaks

+- Location that could cause the system and boiler to freeze and leak

+- Incorrectly sized expansion tank

+6. Clean and flush system when reinstalling a boiler.

-NOTE: This boiler must be installed within the prescribed clearances.
-If local building codes require additional clearance, these codes supersede HTP's.
-It is recommended to make note of the boiler model and serial number before finalizing installation.
+NOTE: When installing in a zero clearance location, it may not be possible to read or view some product labeling.
+It is recommended to make note of the boiler model and serial number.

-The boiler is extremely heavy.
-Use extreme care not to drop the boiler or cause bodily injury while lifting.
+Use extreme care not to drop the boiler or cause bodily injury while lifting the boiler.